tristanls/k-bucket/README.md

   * `options`:
     * `arbiter`: _Function_ _(Default: vectorClock arbiter)_ `function (incumbent, candidate) { return contact; }` An optional `arbiter` function that givent two `contact` objects with the same `id` returns the desired object to be used for updating the k-bucket.
 For more details, see [arbiter function](#arbiter-function).
-    * `localNodeId`: _String (base64)_ or _Buffer_ An optional String or a Buffer representing the local node id.
+    * `localNodeId`: _Buffer_ An optional Buffer representing the local node id.
 If not provided, a local node id will be created via `crypto.randomBytes(20)`.
-If a String is provided, it will be assumed to be base64 encoded and will be converted into a Buffer.
     * `numberOfNodesPerKBucket`: _Integer_ _(Default: 20)_ The number of nodes that a k-bucket can contain before being full or split.
     * `numberOfNodesToPing`: _Integer_ _(Default: 3)_ The number of nodes to ping when a bucket that should not be split becomes full.
 KBucket will emit a `ping` event that contains `numberOfNodesToPing` nodes that have not been contacted the longest.
     * `root`: _Object_ _**CAUTION: reserved for internal use**_ Provides a reference to the root of the tree data structure as the k-bucket splits when new contacts are added.